JulianWassermann/SEPwC_sediment_analysis/README.md

 Your task is to write code to read in an Excel file continaing sediment grain analysis.
-The script should calcualte grain statistics (such as kurtosis, sorting, etc) and plot a figure which displayed the grainsizes, mean grain size, kurtosis, sorting and skew, as a funciton of depth throgh the core.
+The script should calcualte grain statistics (such as kurtosis, sorting, etc) and plot a figure which displayed the grainsizes, mean grain size, kurtosis, sorting and skew, as a function of depth through the core.

 ![Example output](example_output.png)